MelodyYuuka/nonebot-plugin-any/README.md

 # 导入依赖
 require("nonebot_plugin_any")

-from plugins.nonebot_plugin_any import AnyMsgEvent, AnyGroupMsgEvent, AnyMsg, Platform
+from nonebot_plugin_any import AnyMsgEvent, AnyGroupMsgEvent, AnyMsg, Platform

 test = on_command("/ping", priority=1000)